• Gluten-Free Recipes

 • Try the fridge.
 If you have the time and want an even more flavorful loaf, after the initial long rise at room temperature, cover the bowl of dough with plastic and place it in the fridge for up to 3 days.
 The day you plan to bake, remove it from the fridge, follow the recipe instructions for the brief kneading process, and then let the bread rise and warm up at room temperature for at least 2 hours.

-• Heat the dutch oven while the oven preheats!
-When you are preheating the oven, let the dutch oven heat as well.
+• Heat the Dutch oven while the oven preheats.
+Place the Dutch oven in the oven while it preheats so that it gets nice and hot.
 This will help create that lovely crackly crust.

 • Bake on high heat.
-I preheat my oven at 500F and then lower it to 475F for the actual baking.
-I've also had success with 25 minutes at 500F and 20 minutes at 475F.
+I preheat my oven at 500°F and then lower it to 450°F for the actual baking.

 • Cool the loaf completely.
 It's SO hard not to tear into a warm, freshly baked loaf of bread as soon as it comes out of the oven, but I urge you to wait at least 1 hour, preferably 2.
-This allows the starches to set and solidify (if you've ever been disappointed by a gummy crumb, chances are the bread didn't rest long enough).
+This allows the starches to set and solidify, especially important when baking with gluten-free flour.

 Nutrition